raDiesle/backbone.js-jquerymobile-boilerplate-template/readme.md

 * Introduce handlebars task like described here : https://github.com/cowboy/grunt/issues/225
 * cleanup require.js dependency management and add view examples.
 * make an Addy Osmani TodoMVC application out of it.
+* make a mobile + desktop app out of it, using common code

 ### General